 Being a well-renowned university, the school has promised to ensure a climate of inclusion and equality for each and every student.
 The focus is on developing a diverse group of students who lead for innovation and medical advances throughout their lifetimes.
 The organizational culture promoted by the school is rich in life experiences that enhance the ability to deliver equitable and cross-cultural healthcare.
 The office of Faculty Affairs & Development ensures continuous support for students and alumni to cultivate a climate of inclusion within the School of Medicine.

 - The whole university engages in systematic and focused retention activities to ensure diverse students and faculty

 - Programs are implemented at broadening diversity among qualified applicants

 - Celebration of diversity within the community to promote it

-Goals of the school are to promote a culture of equity where diversity is of immense importance.
+The goals of the school are to promote a culture of equity where diversity is of immense importance.
 To develop and retain those people, who are diverse.
 And to engage those diverse learners at the School of Medicine.

 Emory University is impeccable in making sure the discrimination does not take place in any way, towards any particular group.
 The Emory University Office of Equity and Inclusion can provide assistance and take in any inquiries regarding issues of discrimination.

 To promote Women in Medicine, the Emory Women’s Center is a forum for women’s intellectual, cultural, ethical, and spiritual life.
 The alumni of Emory University consists of a number of renowned women, who have been able to succeed only due to the importance given to diversity and the importance of the role women provide in medicine.